onzfonz/comp227/src/content/9/en/part9a.md

 ### Submitting exercises

 Exercises are submitted via GitHub just like in the previous parts.
-Note that, exercises in this part are submitted *to a different course repo* than in parts 0-7.
+Notice that, exercises in this part are submitted *to a different course repo* than in parts 0-7.
 This means that you will be submitting exercises a single section at a time starting with this section, "Introduction to React Native", which is part 1 on Canvas.

 ### Initializing the application